 We personally don’t follow any particular curriculum and got many, but not all, of our suggestions from the above book The Well Trained Mind.
 We use workbooks but also do hands on things, and while we have a schedule, we are flexible.
 I plan on outlining what we have used, what worked, what didn’t, our schedules, and more at a later time, but know that curriculum can be trial and error, which is why joining a home school group to gain discounts (or to swap) might be a good idea (I’ll talk more about that later).
 Also, depending on the age of your child when you begin to home school, you might not yet know how your child learns best, making your choice of curriculum a possible wrong choice, if it doesn’t best suit your child.
 No matter how great a curriculum or tool is, if it doesn’t help or educate YOUR child, then it is useless.

 Another concern about curriculum is cost and while homeschooling can be as expensive or inexpensive as you like, it is something to think about.
-There are programs out there that send your materials for free but in return they set up schedules for you, making you check in with actual teachers (sometimes daily), taking away alot of freedom.
-There are “box” programs that just send you, at a significant cost, a box of everything you could imagine for a certain age or grade level.
+There are programs out there that send your materials for free but in return they set up schedules for you, making you check in with actual teachers (sometimes daily), taking away a lot of freedom.
+Programs exist that send a “box”, at a significant cost, of everything you could imagine for a certain age or grade level.
 There are people who check many books and textbooks out from the library, in fact, when I was teaching my children how to read, I did just that.
 I later bought the book for my younger child but it was a nice way to see if it would meet our needs.
 Someone doing this would need to plan well and be flexible, but they would have little costs.